aneshas/aperture/README.md

 ## Use with Event Sourcing

-A thin wrapper around your projections (read model adapters) to better handle offset tracking and most importantly to handle failures gracefully.
+A set of abstractions allowing you to implement event sourcing projections with offset tracking and most importantly a way to handle failures gracefully.

 If you are using only CQRS without the event store you could still use Aperture to make your life easier.

-Offers offset tracking and event stream adapters for:
+Currently offset tracking and event stream adapters are implemented for:

 - PostgreSQL

+To come:
 - MSSQL
 - EventStore
-- MediatR - TBD this might be useful? (provide event/command stream adapter for MediatR)

 These adapters come pre built (some in core some in adapter packages), but aperture is easily extensible (adheres to ports and adapters style of architecture) and allows you to create your own event stream/store, offset tracking, projection, failure strategy, exception handling and logging adapters.

-## Alternative use cases

-Due to the nature of projections Aperture (being simple adapters), they could also be used for varieaty of other use cases such as, but not limited to:

-- Implement outbox pattern
-- Async Command sourcing (use command stream instead of event stream) - note that how they act as driving adapters (primary) here instead of driven (secondary).
-  (TODO - Check primary secondary wording)

 ## Abstractions

 Offset tracking adapters and Projection adapters are deliberately segregated so you can be as flexible as you wan't.

-You can for example use MSSQL adapters to both track your projection state (offset) and use sql projection to ensure your offset and read model are saved in a transaction.
+You can for example use Postgres adapters to both track your projection state (offset) and use sql projection to ensure your offset and read model are saved in a transaction.

 If you don't care about offset tracking you could use built-in no op offset